Dr. Sunil Deepak, 01 September 2018

 Meaning of Empowerment

-Empowerment can be of individuals and of groups of people (communities).
+Empowerment can be of individuals and of groups of people (communities) and their organisations.
 Empowerment of an individual is also known as self-empowerment.

 The general meaning of Self-empowerment is taking control of our own life, an ability to make our own life-choices, speaking out and making our voice heard.
 However, it is important to understand that persons from different cultures can make very different life choices.
 In an individualistic culture, living independently and able to say whatever we want may be important for empowerment.
 In more traditional cultures where family values are seen as more important, empowered persons may still prefer to stay with their parents or listen to their elders, instead of insisting on making their own choices.

 In a 2015 article about empowerment, Nipa Shah wrote, “For me, self-empowerment is standing up for my own beliefs, and executing actions around those beliefs, to the best of my ability.
 Also, for me, self-empowerment came from being “hungry.”
 Hungry to succeed, hungry to achieve more in life, hungry to do the right thing, and hungry to overcome any challenges that come my way.”
 She concluded by saying “FAITH in yourself + Action + Skills (Knowledge/Training) = Confidence = Self-empowerment”.

 Zimmerman (1995) proposed that empowerment is both a process and an outcome.
 He identified different contributing factors of empowerment, such as - control and access to resources, participation with others, and critical understanding of socio-political environment.